opensearch-project/project-website/_posts/2025-05-05-Introducing-MCP-in-OpenSearch.md

 **Step 2: Chat away!**

-Open a new chat in Claude Desktop; you'll see the available OpenSearch tools appear in your chat window.
+Open a new chat in Claude for Desktop; you'll see the available OpenSearch tools appear in your chat window.
 You can immediately start asking questions about your OpenSearch data.
-A sample chat is shown in the following image:
+A sample chat is shown in the following image.

 ![Claude Desktop Demo](/assets/media/blog-images/2025-05-05-Introducing-MCP-in-OpenSearch/claude-desktop-demo.png){: .img-fluid}